masaruohashijr/FillingStation/README.md

 #--------------------------

-Total fueled in pump 1 (PETROL): 1517 liters
+Total supllied in pump 1 (GASOLINE): 1517 liters

-Total filled in pump 2 (ETHANOL): 1125 liters
+Total supllied in pump 2 (ETHANOL): 1125 liters

-Overall total fueled with PETROL: 1517 liters
+Total supllied by the pump 1 (GASOLINE): 1517 liters

-Total ETHANOL supplied: 1125 liters
+Total supllied by the pump 2 (ETHANOL): 1125 liters